ardish01/ardish01/README.md

 - JavaScript

 ✍️ Random Quote
-- "Believe you can and you're halfway there."
+- "Let's Be Realistic - Let's Do The Impossible"
-                                  - theodore roosevelt
+                                  - Che Guevara

 ## 📫 Connect with Me
 - LinkedIn:https://www.linkedin.com/in/aardish-duwal-0371672a2